bharat1999/Roll-Dice/README.md

 ## What it does

-Its  a Las Vegas dice app.
-You can make the die roll at the press of a button.
+Its  a Las Vegas style dice app.
+You can make the die roll at the press of a button and you will get a winner.

 Try at https://bharat1999.github.io/Roll-Dice/